| | |

 for the look, feel and taste of their channels.
 They are the spine.
 They are the ones who convey the channel's personality,

+the channel messages, they are the life-force.
+It's where it all starts and where it all ends.
 Your job as a promo producer is now to build and support the brand identity of the channel...no

 matter what it is.
-When you understand that, then you understand the reason for the rules:
+When you understand that, then you understand the reason for the rules: IDEA rules: No such thing.
+Ideas come from everywhere.

 from the smell of your socks to that strange dream you had last night about a goat in sexy underwear.
 The only idea rule there